-This forum is hosted by Educational Stability Team for homeless liaisons, foster care points of contact, and DCF, district, provider staff to ask questions, discuss current issues and share best practices for supporting highly mobile students and their access to a public education.
-Offices Hours are optional.
-There is no registration.
-Join when you are ready or need technical assistance.
-Stay as long as you like, leave when you are ready.
-All we ask is that student privacy is maintained.
+This forum is hosted by the Educational Stability Team for homeless liaisons, foster care points of contact, and DCF, district, provider staff to ask questions, discuss current issues and share best practices for supporting highly mobile students and their access to a public education.
+Offices Hours are encouraged.
+Registration Is Now Required to Receive Log-in.

 Developed in-house by the Team these modules are each 30 to 60 minutes long, topic focused and Massachusetts specific.
 Feel free to use them for your own reference or as part of staff training.
 The Team will be adding modules on an ongoing basis to cover the Nuts and Bolts as well as Hot Topics.
 We hope you find these helpful.
 If you have any questions, join us for Office Hours (see above) or contact us at achievement@doe.mass.edu .